open/close all folders

 - Steam Punk Egomaniac Hunter Lord Cockswain massacres the rare game of Venus in Doctor Grordbort's Contrapulatronic Dingus Directory.
-At the end of his illustrated journal, we see Cockswain's living room full of their mounted heads, including his alien guide.
+At the end of his illustrated journal, we see Cockswain's living room full of their mounted heads, including his alien Native Guide.

 Live Action TV